CamelCod/youtube-success-analyzer/README.md

 # 🎯 YouTube Success Analyzer

-**Turn Any YouTube Channel Into 5 Ready-to-Produce Video Ideas in Minutes**
+**Turn Any YouTube Channel Into 3 High-Impact Video Ideas in Minutes**

-Transform any YouTube channel URL into data-backed video concepts using AI-powered analysis.
+Transform any YouTube channel URL into niche-focused, data-backed video concepts using AI-powered analysis.
 No more guessing what content will work—get proven strategies from successful channels.

+**Optimized for NotebookLM** (500K words/source, 50 queries/day)

 ## 🚀 What This Tool Does

 **Single Input → Instant Video Ideas:**

 1. **📊 Analyze Success Patterns** - Extract what actually works from 100+ videos
-2. **🤖 Generate Video Ideas** - Get 5 ready-to-produce concepts backed by data
+2. **🤖 Generate Video Ideas** - Get 3 niche-focused concepts backed by data
-3. **� Get Implementation Plan** - Receive a complete roadmap with titles, hooks, and talking points
+3. **📋 Get Implementation Plan** - Receive a complete roadmap with titles, hooks, and talking points
-4. **� One Powerful Prompt** - No more running 5 separate analyses
+4. **⚡ One Optimized Prompt** - Designed for NotebookLM's limits & continuous improvement

 Perfect for content creators who want data-driven video ideas instead of guesswork!